smart-led-suite/led-blaster/README.md

 make
 sudo make install
 ```
-##Install webeserver (apache) and led-smarthome
+##Install webserver (apache) and led-smarthome
 led-blaster assumes you have a webeserver running and the led-smarthome php files stored there.
 e.g. the information which pins are actually used is stored there.
-so please install the webserver and led-smarthome first.
+so please install the webserver and [led-smarthome](https://github.com/smart-led-suite/led-smarthome) first.
 ##Install led-blaster
 we recommend to install led-blaster at /opt/led-blaster.
 therefore you have to go to /opt via